george-nigm/george-nigm.github.io/_pages/about.md

 My name is George Nigmatulin, and I work for Samsung Electronics as a Research Engineer developing AI algorithms for smartwatches in the Healthcare Solutions Lab.
 In August 2022, I received MSs in Applied Mathematics and Physics after finishing my studies at the Moscow Institute of Physics and Technology.

-I am interested in ways to application of Causal and Bayesian methods, Predictive Modelling, Optimization to Real-World-Signals.
+I am interested in application of Causal and Bayesian methods, Predictive Modelling, Optimization to Real-World-Signals.
 I believe this will be made systems more trustworthy and controlled by extracting associations against correlation [1, 2].
 Having received this, we will be able to both construct more reliable system combinations [3, 4] and build effective strategies for predicting future system changes [5, 6, 7], while I believe we can eventually use real world data to learn causalities purely from offline data [8, 9].

 Before coming to Samsung I was a Researcher at Skoltech Univesity and Data Scientist at Bank Orenburg where I discovered the joys of application of machine learning to Real-World-Signals and financial data!
 I am originally from the Russian Federation, and studied Maths and Computer Science at Orenburg State Universiuty.